You’re logo is not your brand! This may come as a surprise to you. After all, when you think of Nike you naturally think of their famous swoosh.

 You won’t find the same brand value connection with Target, that you do with TOMS, but click here to see how the big boys do social responsibility.

 Being in the oil and gas industry, BP has a looming challenge to win our respect.
 Between the gulf oil crisis, stripping the planet of fossil fuels, and using political leverage for their own profit, we have many reasons to dislike “Big Oil.”
-On the other hand, most of us need it to get to work everyday.
+On the other hand, most of us need it to get to work every day.
 Click here to read about what BP is doing to win us back.

 So, Then What’s a Logo Supposed To Do?

 A logo is a memory hook.
-A simple mark that sticks in peoples’ mind giving them something to attach all of your brand values to.
+A simple mark that sticks in peoples’ minds giving them something to attach all of your brand values to.
 It can’t be your brand, but it can be the thing that brings it to mind.
 As a customer/client experiences your company, their memories get burned onto the logo, and the logo begins to represent everything you are to them.
 Ever see a Starbucks logo and suddenly realize you are craving coffee?
 The logo itself didn’t give you that sense, it simply reminded you (and in turn your body!) of past experiences, which have very real and often visceral memories.

 Consider what experiences have been pinned to your logo.
 If you are in the process of creating a new logo, aim for a symbol that will easily carry the emotions and memories you hope to convey through your brand experience.